-Professor Todd Sinai Office Hours: Tuesday, 1:30-2:30 p.m.
-429 Vance Hall (drop in via Zoom) or by appointment
+Office Hours: Thursday, 2:00-3:00 p.m. (drop in via Zoom) or by appointment email: vickeryj@wharton.upenn.edu

 Course Objectives:

 1) To expose you to the terms, issues, and topics in commercial real estate;

 2) To give you the basic skills and intuition you need to begin to evaluate a variety of real estate investments.